christian-igel/ML/data/AD/README.md

 A system developed by DIKU and the DIKU spin-off company Biomediq can separate cognitively normal, dementia, and pre-dementia patients with high accuracy when incorporating MRI data, as demonstrated by winning   the MICCAI CADDementia Grand Challenge in 2014 (Sørensen et al., 2016, 2017).

-The data in this repository are subsets of the data used by Sørensen et al. and are preprocessed in a similar way. **The system developed by Sørensen et al.  distinguished between three classes: healthy, mildly cognitively impaired, and AD.
-The data contains only examples for healthy and AD.**
+The data in this repository are subsets of the data used by Sørensen et al. and are preprocessed in a similar way. *The system developed by Sørensen et al. distinguished between three classes: healthy, mildly cognitively impaired, and AD.
+However, the data sets contain only examples for healthy and AD.*